Data Protection Impact Assessments

 Who should be involved in a DPIA?

 A DPIA should involve the business owner who is responsible for the processing, the technical team who will implement it, your Data Protection Officer or internal data privacy contact, and any relevant external advisors.
-The ICO expects you to consult your DPO, but consultation is not a box-tick.
+Article 35(2) requires the controller to seek the advice of the data protection officer, where one is designated, and that is not a box-tick.
 The DPO should be genuinely involved in challenging the processing design and the risk assessment, not simply reviewing a finished document.

 What is the difference between a DPIA and an ICO prior consultation under Article 36?